 Other options for business and pleasure

 There are other top hotels in D.F., of course, including two top business hotels located a block from each other on Chapultapec Park, by Polanco.
 The JW Marriott is the best choice for buttoned-up executives who want to know they’ll have a good working space and no language barriers ever.
 This was originally designed as Mandarin Oriental, so it’s a bit less predictable than your usual Marriott and the club level here has its own first-floor entrance and elevators.
-Check rates at the official website.

 The W Hotel Mexico City naturally appeals to a less conservative crowd.
 Rooms are bright and playful, most of them 450 square feet or more.
 (Some have a hammock to swing on even.)
 Staffers are cool and ready to put on a hipster performance.
 The lounge that dominates the first floor is a local hotspot and pulses into the wee hours.
 There’s a 24-hour fitness center with a trainer of course in this hotel where the unkempt and paunchy are not expected to apply.
 With 237 rooms to fill, deals often abound here.
 Check rates with Starwood or Priceline.

 Mexico City round-up by Tim Leffel, who has been hosted over the years at three of the hotels covered here while writing articles for other publications.
 For more on D.F., see the Mexico Tourism section in English.